Sherman H. Dudley: Career

-In 1909, the Smart Set split up in a Northern and a Southern Smart Set, the first being directed by Dudley and the latter by his understudy, Salem Tutt Whitney; their 1909-10 production, His Honor, the Barber was written by a white playwright, Edwin Handford, with music written for the show by black composers James Tim Brymn, Chris Smith, and James Burris.
+In 1909, the Smart Set split up in a Northern and a Southern Smart Set, the first being directed by Dudley and the latter by his understudy, Salem Tutt Whitney; their 1909–10 production, His Honor, the Barber was written by a white playwright, Edwin Handford, with music written for the show by black composers James Tim Brymn, Chris Smith, and James Burris.
 The show opened in New Jersey for a mixed audience, and by the time of the final run Aida Overton Walker had joined the cast.
 By this time, Dudley was widely known as the "Lone Star Comedian" and had begun to expand his business ventures, moving into theater in an attempt to have a black-owned and operated string of venues around the United States, a dream of his since at least 1907.

 By about 1910 Dudley was based in Washington D.C., where he served as general manager and treasurer of the Colored Actors' Union.
 In 1911 he set up S. H. Dudley Theatrical Enterprises, and began buying and leasing theaters to develop the first black vaudeville circuit, initially around Washington and Virginia; he had bought his first theater, in Baltimore, in 1912.
 In August 1912, he played his last season with the Smart Set, from then on devoting himself to his "circuit of theaters."
 By 1916 the "Dudley Circuit" had extended into the south and Midwest, enabling black entertainers to secure longer term contracts for an extended season; his circuit provided the basis for the Theater Owners Booking Association (T.O.B.A.).
 His circuit was advertised in a weekly column published in black newspapers, "What's What on the Dudley's Circuit", and by 1914 it included over twenty theaters, "all owned or operated by blacks and as far south as Atlanta."
 T.O.B.A. was founded by people associated with Dudley's circuit, and while the organization was white-owned it had black regional managers, including Dudley (for the Washington, D.C. area).

 After 1917 Dudley devoted himself to producing black musicals, including updated Smart Set productions.

 He sold his theaters around 1930 (due to economic forces "beyond his control"), and retired to a farm in Maryland where he bred thoroughbred racehorses.

+Personal life

+In 1903 Dudley married Alberta Ormes, with whom he'd been performing since at least 1901, and was on tour the following year with Richard and Pringle's Georgia Minstrels.
+Alberta was murdered in 1926 by Police George S. Davis.
+Articles stated the couple had been in the midst of a divorce, but had recently reconciled.

+Actor Sherman H. Dudley Jr. was his son.